 The shape obtained by plotting the instantaneous ordinate values of either voltage or current against time is called an AC Waveform.
 An AC waveform is constantly changing its polarity every half cycle alternating between a positive maximum value and a negative maximum value respectively with regards to time with a common example of this being the domestic mains voltage supply we use in our homes.

 This means then that the AC Waveform is a “time-dependent signal” with the most common type of time-dependant signal being that of the Periodic Waveform.
 The periodic or AC waveform is the resulting product of a rotating electrical generator.
 Generally, the shape of any periodic waveform can be generated using a fundamental frequency and superimposing it with harmonic signals of varying frequencies and amplitudes but that’s for another tutorial.

-Alternating voltages and currents can not be stored in batteries or cells like direct current can, it is much easier and cheaper to generate them using alternators and waveform generators when needed.
+Alternating voltages and currents can not be stored in batteries or cells like direct current (DC) can, it is much easier and cheaper to generate these quantities using alternators or waveform generators when they are needed.
 The type and shape of an AC waveform depends upon the generator or device producing them, but all AC waveforms consist of a zero voltage line that divides the waveform into two symmetrical halves.
 The main characteristics of an AC Waveform are defined as:

 AC Waveform Characteristics

 - • The Period, (T) is the length of time in seconds that the waveform takes to repeat itself from start to finish.
 This can also be called the Periodic Time of the waveform for sine waves, or the Pulse Width for square waves.

 - • The Frequency, (ƒ) is the number of times the waveform repeats itself within a one second time period.
 Frequency is the reciprocal of the time period, ( ƒ = 1/T ) with the unit of frequency being the Hertz, (Hz).